 Oil & gas industry

 With the rising global demand of oil and gas, highly fluctuating prices and stringent environmental regulations, the oil & gas industry faces several challenges such as reduction in cost, optimizing the performance of industrial assets, and improving its environmental footprint.
-To deal with these challenges, the oil & gas industry can leverage AR FSM technology.
+To deal with these challenges, the oil & gas industry can leverage Augmented reality field service management technology.

 Optimizing good production systems and environmental utilities on field service sites is one of the main priorities of the oil & gas industry.
 Thus, the engineers are often required to be on feet to investigate, maintain and repair suspected errors in utility areas.
 At times, it is not clear what parts may be required for repair or replacement and thus the field service team reverts to a trial, error, and diagnostics approach, consuming time and resources.